omicscodeathon/neurovar/README.md

 Hiba Ben Aribi, Faculty of Sciences of Tunis, University of Tunis El Manar, Tunis, Tunisia.

-Najla Abassi, Higher Institute of Biotechnology Sidi Thabet, Manouba University, Tunisia.
+Najla Abassi, Faculty of Sciences of Tunis, University of Tunis El Manar, Tunis, Tunisia.